shreyaslad/slate/README.md

 ### Planned Features
 These are in order of implementation.
 - Scheduler
-- LAPIC
+- APICs
 - SMP
+- Userspace
 - Syscalls
 - PCI
 - Disk
+    - VFS
     - AHCI
-    - VFS
     - EXT2/4
 - Binary and ELF loading
-- Userspace
 - VESA

 ### Building and Running